simonteozw/tp/docs/UserGuide.md

 ### Delete

-For: Deletes the contact with the specified index.
+For: Delete the contact with the specified index.

 Format: `C delete INDEX`

 Examples: `C delete 1`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Contact list.
+Remark: The `INDEX` provided must be positive and cannot be larger than the number of Contacts.

 ## Searching the app <a name="search"></a>